 Hollywood is still having troubles pulling out of the Relationship Movie groove.
 They seem fascinated with the countless possibilities that can develop in human relationships.
 I mean, consider the dilemma, how would I handle it if my wife grew hair all over her body?
 This, and other countless human relationship dramas, have spawned the constant sentimental slop dished up night after night on our TV screens.

-Always worth a view is an old Woody Allen film with his characteristic "Woody-anx".
-His ever reoccurring theme of anxiety seems to help us to "cathart".
-No such word, but the point is simple enough; he allows us to use his films as a release for our own anxieties.
-Our fears: claustrophobic, sexual, status, death..... they are all there.
+Thankfully, every now and then, a classic gets repeated.
+Always worth a view is an old Woody Allen film with his characteristic Woody-anx.
+His ever reoccurring theme of anxiety seems to help us to cathart.
+He allows us to use his films as a release for our own anxieties.
+Our fears are all there: claustrophobic, sexual, status, death.....
 Woody is the fear in all of us.
-Hanner's Sister (or was it Hanner and her Sister?) is a great little movie.
-It's Woodies usual package, presenting us with his bundle of fears.
+Hannah and Her Sisters is a great little movie.
+It's Woody's usual package, presenting us with his bundle of fears.

-The answer to the meaning of life and all that for Woody Allen, if not 42 (was that the number?), was that we take the moment we have and enjoy it as much as we can.
+The answer to the meaning of life and all that for Woody Allen, if not 42, is that we take the moment we have and enjoy it as much as we can.
 As Hanna's dad said.
 "When you're dead, you're dead".
 As for worrying about being dead, "I'll worry about that when I'm dead".
-So life is for living.
-Other than that, "life is meaningless."
+So, life is for living; other than that, "life is meaningless."

 Mind you, if we are not dead when we're dead, there could be a problem.
-If Jesus actually did rise from the dead, then Woddy and his mates are in hot water, to say the least.
+If Jesus actually did rise from the dead, then the "life is meaningless" crew are in hot water, to say the least.